QizhiPei/BioT5/README.md

 **Oct 11 2023**: Initial commits.
 More codes, pre-trained model, and data are coming soon.

 ## Setup Environment
+As the data for fine-tuning is also included in the GitHub, you need to install [git-lfs](https://git-lfs.com) to pull the data correctly.
 This is an example for how to set up a working conda environment to run the code.
 ```
 git clone https://github.com/QizhiPei/BioT5.git